Sockets are indeed the window to networking and networking drives the whole world some way or other, that's why the name "Mighty Sockets".

 'accept' is called by an application to return the next completed connection from the front of the completed connection queue.
 If the completed connection queue is empty the process is put to sleep (assuming the default of a blocking socket).

 If 'accept' is successful, its return value is a brand new descriptor that was automatically created by kernel.
 This new descriptor refers to the TCP connection with the client.
 Listening socket remains untouched.
-Client socket address and length information is filled by accept.
+Client socket address and length information is filled by the "accept" call.
 Server may or may not use them.

 When you initiate a connection, you are doing an 'active open'.
 You just need to call 'connect(2)' to initiate a connection.